mkdocstrings/griffe/docs/guide.md

     ---

-    A deeper look into the project and more, for Griffe contributors.
+    Explanation of the project and more, for Griffe contributors.

     [:octicons-arrow-right-24: Browse the contributor guide](guide/contributors.md)